IRI ENSO Update / Forecast

 Presently, the models and observations taken together indicate

-Going forward, probabilities for El Niño stay above 90% until
+forward, probabilities for El Niño decrease to approximately

-by Jul-Aug-Sep.
+by Jun-Jul-Aug.
 Probabilities for La Niña conditions are

 The above assessment was made in part on the basis of an examination of the current forecasts of ENSO prediction models as well as the observed conditions.
 For purposes of this discussion, El Niño SST conditions are defined as SSTs in the NINO3.4 region being in the warmest 25% of their climatological distribution for the 3-month period in question over the 1950-present timeframe.
 The corresponding cutoff in terms of degrees C of SST anomaly varies seasonally, being close to 0.40 degrees C in boreal late-spring to early-summer season and as high as 0.75 degrees C in late boreal autumn.
 La Niña conditions are defined as NINO3.4 region SSTs being in the coolest 25% of the climatological distribution.
 Neutral conditions occupy the remaining 50% of the distribution.
 These definitions were developed such that the most commonly accepted El Niño and La Niña episodes are reproduced.

-The models are somewhat varied in their ENSO forecasts
+The models are in rough agreement in their ENSO forecasts

-models are in agreement in predicting El Niño conditions through
+dynamical models agree in predicting weakening El Niño

 At lead times of 4 or more months into the future, statistical and